FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 The physical removal of waste is a simple concept.
 Water is drawn into the filter and through a physical media (usually a sponge or similar material) where dirt and debris are physically trapped, removing it from the water column.

 Chemically cleaning the water is a slightly more complex process.
 Fish, and shrimp waste, are high in ammonia.
 Ammonia is highly toxic to both fish and Red Cherry Shrimp.
-Luckily, there is a strain of bacteria that naturally live in our filters.
+Luckily, there is a strain of bacteria that naturally lives in our filters.
 These bacteria consume ammonia and convert it to the less toxic, but still dangerous, nitrite.

 Nitrite, although less toxic, is still harmful to fish and shrimp.
 Once again we are fortunate that a different strain of bacteria also colonizes our filters.
 This strain of bacteria consumes nitrite and converts it into far less harmful nitrate.
 Fish and shrimp can tolerate far high concentrations of nitrate.